 Often we come in to the shop and find a box of donated stash sitting outside our door from someone who can no longer sew and quilt.
 We make sure these donations find a good home by passing them on to one of the area churches to make sewing kits, school kits, and health kits for disadvantaged children.
 Some of the fabric is used by sewing circles to make quilts to be tied or stitched and donated to various causes through MCC (Mennonite Central Committee).
 Sometimes the fabric is donated to the Salvation Army where quilts and pillows are made for distribution to needy individuals.

-Our latest initiative is making covers for the homeless people in Sarasota.
-Larger pieces of fabric are sewn together without a batting and the blanket is tied or machine quilted.
-The sewing circle ladies of several churches are involved in this project and are always eager for our fabric scraps.
+The sewing circle ladies of several churches are involved in these projects and are always eager for our fabric scraps.